 B.A. in Humanities, Columbia International University; M.A. in Church History, Trinity Evangelical Divinity School; Ph.D. in Religious Studies (Historical Division), University of Iowa

 Dr. Jared Burkholder specializes in American religious history.
 He has published research on the history of American evangelicalism, eighteenth century Moravian communities, and Anabaptists in North America.
 Dr. Burkholder teaches courses in American history, politics, religion, and the Middle East.
-He has traveled and researched in Europe, led a group of students on a study tour of Mexico, and is engaged in various writing projects.
+He has traveled and researched in Europe, led a group of students on a study tour of Mexico, and is engaged in various writing projects including co-editing a history of Grace College and Seminary entitled Becoming Grace (BMH 2015).
 He enjoys do-it-yourself home projects, restoring antique clocks and traveling.
 Jared and his wife, Connie, are originally from Pennsylvania and have three children.

 B.A. in History and English, Spring Arbor University; M.Sc. in British History, University of Edinburgh, U.K.; Ph.D. in British History, University of Edinburgh, U.K.

-Dr. Mark Norris is Dean of the School of Arts and Sciences, chair of the department of History and Political Science, and the pre-law advisor.
-He teaches courses in British, European, and world history.
+Dr. Mark Norris is Dean of the School of Arts and Sciences, professor of European and world history, and he advises pre-law and social studies education students.
 Dr. Norris is engaged in various writing projects dealing with Tudor England, the history of India, and religion in America during the early part of the twentieth century.
-Additionally, he is working on writing the history of Grace College and Seminary.
+Additionally, he co-edited a volume on the history of Grace College and Seminary entitled Becoming Grace (BMH 2015).
 Dr. Norris has taken students on study trips to Scotland, India, and to areas in the South that were instrumental in the Civil Rights movement.
 He also is coach of the Grace Mediation team.
 Dr. Norris and his wife, Marla, have three children and live in Warsaw, Indiana.

 B.A. in History, Bob Jones University; Transition to Teaching - Social Studies Education, Grace College; M.A. in Biblical Studies, Baptist Bible College; ACSI Educator's Certificate, Secondary Social Studies